Sergio Parisse: Legacy

 Parisse has often been praised for maintaining his high standards and world-class performances even as a part of a lacklustre era for Italian rugby.
 About this fact, he stated that "Obviously I did not achieve a lot of wins in the Italy jersey but that doesn't make me feel any less proud.
 I have always hated defeat but that does not make me feel like a failure.
 I was not playing for New Zealand, so I knew there would be more defeats than victories, but as captain you have to set an example.
 My job as captain was not just to make speeches.
 The day after a game, you might wake up and feel dead because you've given a lot of emotion, but you've failed to win.
 You lose by three points and you're overthinking.
 "Why did we lose?
 How do we get better?
 Why didn't our plan work?"
 But you have to keep going.
 Again.
 Again.
 Again.
 It is easier to captain a team when you are winning 80 per cent of the time, sure, but you stay positive."

 He has played in 142 tests, of which he has lost 106.

 Parisse played in five Rugby World Cups, making his debut in the 2003 tournament hosted by Australia, and going on to play in France (2007), New Zealand (2011), England (2015) and Japan (2019).
-He's only the third player to achieve such a feat, along with fellow italian back-rower Mauro Bergamasco and Samoan midfielder Brian Lima.
+He's only the third player to achieve such a feat, along with fellow Italian back-rower Mauro Bergamasco and Samoan midfielder Brian Lima.

 With 69 appearances, Parisse is the most-capped player in Guinness Six Nations history.

-He's the third player with most international caps (142) in world rugby, only behind All Blacks legend Richie McCaw and Wales stalwart Alun Wyn Jones.
+He's the fourth player with most international caps (142) in world rugby, only behind All Blacks legend Richie McCaw, Wales stalwart Alun Wyn Jones and Australian prop, James Slipper.

 Parisse has been twice nominated for the prestigious World Rugby Player of the Year award, losing to Welsh speedster Shane Williams in 2008 and All Blacks icon Kieran Read in 2013.
 To date, he's the only Italian to be nominated.
+In 2024, he became the first Italian player inducted into the World Rugby Hall of Fame.

 When Italy coach Franco Smith was asked how to replace Parisse, he was straightforward, "You don't.
 The more you want to replace him, the more difficult it is going to be.
 He's one of a kind.
 There are a lot of rugby personalities around the world that have never been replaced.
 You lose them forever, but there are new personalities that can develop.
 He's overshadowed Italian rugby, for the right reasons, for a very long time.
 Now it's time to shine a light on others who can develop with Sergio as their example."